-Phase 1 public consultation on Australia’s Digital Identity legislation is now closed.
+Public consultation on Australia’s Digital Identity legislation.
 A Background and Consultation Paper detailing a range of issues relating to the proposed Digital Identity legislation were developed as part of this consultation.
-To read more on this phase, including the Digital Identity Legislation Synthesis Report on what we heard from stakeholders visit the Phase 1 page.